Daniel Roman (boxer): Roman vs. Payano

 Roman was scheduled to face Juan Carlos Payano on the undercard of The Charlos vs. Derevyanchenko and Rosario on September 26, 2020.
 Roman returned to his usual role of the favorite, as he entered the fight a -1781 pick to win.
 Roman won the fight by unanimous decision, with all three judges scoring the fight 116-112 in his favor.

 Roman vs. Franco

 Roman was booked to face Ricardo Espinoza Franco on May 15, 2021.
 Franco was ranked #7 by the WBO and #14 by the IBF at super bantamweight.
 He justified his role as the betting favorite, as he won the fight by unanimous decision.
 Two of the judges scored the fight 98-92 for him, while the third judge scored it 97-93 for Roman.

 Roman vs. Fulton

-Roman is scheduled to challenge the unified WBO and WBC super bantamweight champion Stephan Fulton at Minneapolis Armory in Minneapolis, Minnesota, on June 5, 2022.
+Roman challenged unified WBO and WBC super bantamweight champion Stephen Fulton at Minneapolis Armory in Minneapolis, Minnesota, on June 4, 2022.
 He lost the fight by a dominant unanimous decision, with two judges scoring all twelve rounds for his opponent, while the third judge awarded him one round. on August 30, 2022, Roman announced his retirement from boxing.